thesofproject/sof-docs/developer_guides/topology/topology.rst

         `               SOF_TKN_SCHED_CORE'             STR($4)
         ...

-Then specify this 'core' in your pipeline definition, e.g. in tools/topology/sof/pipe-dai-playback.m4:
+Then specify this 'core' in your pipeline definition, such as in tools/topology/sof/pipe-dai-playback.m4:

 .. code-block::

         W_PIPELINE(N_DAI_OUT, SCHEDULE_PERIOD, SCHEDULE_PRIORITY, SCHEDULE_CORE, SCHEDULE_TIME_DOMAIN, pipe_dai_schedule_plat)

-To specify the DSP core for a component/widget, the token SOF_TKN_COMP_CORE_ID is used, e.g. in tools/topology/m4/pga.m4:
+To specify the DSP core for a component/widget, use the SOF_TKN_COMP_CORE_ID token located in tools/topology/m4/pga.m4:

 .. code-block::